ericorain/python_scripts/networkscan/README.md

  ```

 After scanning your network and creating a Nornir inventory file ("hosts.yaml") you might wonder what to do next.
-You can notice that the "hosts.yaml"  does not include the password, login and platform.
+You can notice that the "hosts.yaml"  does not include the password, login and platform information.

 There are two cases:
 - either all the devices are different devices with eventually different credentials